Just-Another-Organization/traefik-warden/README.md

 ### Install the tool

-# AUR repository
 If you can access to the AUR you can use you AUR package manager to simply install `traefik-warden-git`
 ```shell
 # Example using yay
 yay -S traefik-warden-git
 ```

-To install Warden simply clone the repository and run the `install.sh` script.
+Otherwise, to install Warden simply clone the repository and run the `install.sh` script.
 ```shell
 git clone https://github.com/Just-Another-Organization/JA-Traefik-Warder.git
 cd JA-Traefik-Warder/